 Fresh air can change everyone’s mood, the sun changes me.
 You can take your lessons outside even, there is no rule that you have to stay inside to get your school lessons done.
-We have enjoyed all lessons outside in the fresh air.
+We all have enjoyed all lessons outside in the fresh air.
 My favorite would be to sit in our saucer swing and read.

 Impromptu Field Trip

 You just might need a change of sensory or a different way to learn or experience what you are learning.
-A trip to the museum, or art gallery, or science center might just be what you need.
+A trip to the museum, art gallery, or science center might just be what you need.